 Most anyone that has or has had a substance abuse disorder is very familiar with a UDS or urine drug screen.
 A UDS can be a major source of anxiety for someone struggling with an addiction to benzodiazepines or other drugs.
 Instant-read urine drug screens are the most common type of drug test done.
 They are simple, cheap, and produce rapid results.
 These tests, also known as immunoassays, detect substances above a certain threshold using antibodies, but immunoassay tests have poor specificity which can lead to false-positive readings.
 This is why instant-read tests are usually always sent off to a lab for further testing and confirmation.

 Which Medications Lead To False-Positive Results For Benzodiazepines?

 False-positive readings for benzodiazepines are common and can be caused by certain medications the individual may be taking at the time of testing.
 Some of the medications that can cause a false-positive benzodiazepine result can include:

 - Tolmetin (Tolectin)

 - Naproxen (Aleve)

 Most of these medications are NSAIDS or nonsteroidal anti-inflammatory drugs used to treat inflammation and arthritis.
 Sertraline or Zoloft is an antidepressant known as an SSRI or selective serotonin reuptake inhibitor.
 If you are taking any of these medications and require a urine drug screen, it’s very important to let the testing site or person that ordered the test know.

 If you or someone you love is struggling with an addiction to benzodiazepines, our addiction specialists are available around the clock to assist you.
-Evoke Wellness MA offers evidence-based treatment programs to cater to the individual needs of each patient.
+Evoke Wellness at Cohasset offers evidence-based treatment programs to cater to the individual needs of each patient.
 Our solution-focused addiction treatment will lead you on a road to long-lasting recovery.
 You don’t have to suffer any longer, call us today.